|

 This became known as the Diamond Creek Battle which took place in the mountains of Little Diamond Fork in Spanish Fork Canyon, Utah.
 There was no massacre here, contrary to popular belief, it was a gun fight at best.

-Because there are conflicting historical accounts regarding the Diamond Creek Battle, historian Phillip B Gottfredson spent considerable time researching to bring clarity to this important event.
+Because there are conflicting historical accounts regarding the Diamond Creek Battle, historian Phillip B Gottfredson spent considerable time doing field research at the site where the battle took place to bring clarity to this important event.
 "My great-grandfather Peter Gottfredson gave an accurate description of this battle site in his book Indian Depredations in Utah.
-That allowed us to piece together what actually happened," said Phillip.
+We were able to piece together what actually happened," said Phillip.

 Phillip brought together some experts.
 They explored point-by-point every historical account available and came to some interesting conclusions.